zendesk/ga/samson-inbound-webhook/README.md

 ## Examples

-Within a workflow, a test and release job step only triggered for a `master` branch:
+Within a workflow, an inbound webhook step only triggered for the `master` branch:

 ``` yaml
 steps: